jwovens/spatial-redis/README.md

 Instead, this example creates a minimal spatial index.
 As the value in the index is the base32 encoding Geohash, the index points directly at the 100,000 database entires populated using the Set command.

 * With reference to the index and the dataset together, this example performs an efficient geospatial lookup.
+Here, the georadius command was used to query the index.
+The value coming back from the index is the key for retrieving the exact object out of 100,000 from the cache.
+Though georadius is used to query the index, other geo-commands are available.
 ```
 List<GeoRadiusResponse> nearHashes = conn.georadius(indexName, queryLon, queryLat, queryRadius, GeoUnit.KM, GeoRadiusParam.geoRadiusParam()
         .withCoord()